jaeyoungh1/scratchpay-nodejs/README.md

 ```

 ## Run locally without Docker
-Create a .env file based on the .env.example file
+Create a .env file based on the .env.example file.

 Navigate to the root of this project and run in development with hot restart
 ```
 npm install